Mayowa2020/S3-Static-Website-Hosting/README.md

 ### Step 1: Create a Bucket

 1. Sign in to the AWS Management Console.
-2. Open the Amazon S3 console [here](https://s3.console.aws.amazon.com/s3/home).
+2. Open the Amazon S3 console.
 3. Click “Create bucket”.
 4. Enter Bucket name: thecoffeecorner
 5. Choose the Region where you want to create the bucket (geographically close to you for lower latency).